Carry a Concealed firearm in Illinois

 - Cost $150.00 for the class

 Length of class is 4-5 hours

-In this course you will learn how to effectively assemble a church safety and security team.
-Churches have numerous options to take advantage of when it comes to security, with the goals being how to effectively deter, detect, and respond to a potentially threatening situation.
+Churches have numerous options to take advantage of when it comes to safety, with the goals being how to effectively deter, detect, and respond to a potentially threatening situation.
 In this class you will learn the best way to achieve controlled access to the building and behavioral recognition techniques that can help detect potential violence and stop it before it starts.

 Length of class is 1-2 hours and there is no charge for this class.

 Course Length : 10 hours – NO CHARGE FOR THIS CLASS